 Students requiring accommodations must first provide professional verification of the condition(s) that necessitate the accommodations.

 Students with physical disabilities must provide verification by a licensed health care provider who is qualified to diagnose the disability being claimed.
-Verification may be made by forms available at the ASC (i.e., the ASC will provide the forms to the students who will then have the forms filled out by their respective medical providers).
+Verification may be made by forms available at the Office of Academic Advising (OAA) (i.e., the OAA will provide the forms to the students who will then have the forms filled out by their respective medical providers).
 The verification must indicate how the student is limited by his or her disability (e.g., cannot sit for periods longer than 30 minutes, cannot see or hear beyond certain distances, etc.), and how long the limitation(s) is/are expected to last.
-The student shall provide the verification documentation to the ASC.
-The ASC may ask the student to provide additional verification if the initial verification the student provides is incomplete or inadequate to determine the need for accommodations.
+The student shall provide the verification documentation to the OAA.
+The OAA may ask the student to provide additional verification if the initial verification the student provides is incomplete or inadequate to determine the need for accommodations.

-After considering the verification documents, the results of the personal interview, and the history of academic adjustments and accommodations, the ASC will devise a schedule of academic adjustments and/or accommodations appropriate for the individual student.
-The student shall be notified, in writing, of the ASC’s accommodation decision promptly after it has been made.
-Unless the student challenges the decision subject to the provisions of Section IV below, the ASC’s accommodation decision will be implemented as soon as is practicable.
-Every student who receives accommodations and/or academic adjustments shall meet upon request with the ASC to evaluate the effectiveness of the accommodations and/or adjustments in place.
-Each student shall immediately report any dissatisfaction with an accommodation or academic adjustment to the ASC.
+After considering the verification documents, the results of the personal interview, and the history of academic adjustments and accommodations, the OAA will devise a schedule of academic adjustments and/or accommodations appropriate for the individual student.
+The student shall be notified, in writing, of the OAA’s accommodation decision promptly after it has been made.
+Unless the student challenges the decision subject to the provisions of Section IV below, the OAA’s accommodation decision will be implemented as soon as is practicable.
+Every student who receives accommodations and/or academic adjustments shall meet upon request with the OAA to evaluate the effectiveness of the accommodations and/or adjustments in place.
+Each student shall immediately report any dissatisfaction with an accommodation or academic adjustment to the OAA.
 Kendall faculty and staff will be informed of qualifying students’ accommodations and/or academic adjustments on a need-to-know basis.

-If a student does not feel that an accommodation decision will adequately address the student’s disability, then the student should contact the Vice President of Academic Affairs.
-After reviewing the case, the Vice President of Academic Affairs will make a determination about what accommodation(s) will be offered to the student.
-Accommodation decisions by the Vice President of Academic Affairs are final.
+If a student does not feel that an accommodation decision will adequately address the student’s disability, then the student should contact the Provost.
+After reviewing the case, the Provost will make a determination about what accommodation(s) will be offered to the student.
+Accommodation decisions by the Provost are final.